USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 You can display the version numbers of the different device components.

+- Switch off the car sound system if it is not already turned off.
 Press and hold the buttons MENU·OK (15) and 1 (12) at the same time and press the On/Off button (3).

 The car sound system switches on.
 The display shows the version number of the first component.
-The first character identifies the component: P = C P U, E = E P R O M, A = A c c o r d o .
+The first character identifies the component: P = CPU, E = EPROM, A = Accordo.

-Press the MENU·OK button ⑤ to return to the previously played audio source.
+Press the button <5/>14 to display the version number of the other components.
+Press the MENU·OK button (5) to return to the previously played audio source.

 In the tuner region "EUROPE", an FM station can identify traffic reports by means of an RDS signal.
 If the priority for traffic announcements is switched on, a traffic announcement is automatically switched through, even if the car sound system is currently not in radio mode or if a station of the wavebands MW or LW is set.